zhao1701/tweetrater/readme.md

 To further keep the corpus's vocabulary size commensurate with the dataset's size, all remaining tokens were replaced by their lemmas.
 Lemmization, the process of removing inflectional endings of words to return them to their base form, is not a typical preprocessing step for two of the models discussed later: a multilayer perceptron and a convolutional neural network.
 However, initial experiments showed that because of the limited dataset size, such token normalization enhanced the performance of these models.

 Finally, the dataset contains a number of duplicate tweets, which when removed, reduces the number of tweets to 13,086.
-Of these roughly 13,000 tweets, 30% was held out and stratified to maintain class balance for testing while the remainder served as the training set.
+Of these tweets, 30% was held out and stratified to maintain class balance for testing while the remainder served as the training set.

 |Data|# Tweets|
 |---|---|